gabrield/meteo_station/software/linux/libthingspeak/README.md

   and providing simple wrapper methods that will enable users to implement a very functional ThingSpeak agent application on an platform that supports BSD sockets.

+  This library is still in early development stage, so, do not expect too much from it, but it's being improved as  far as my needs go - and maybe yours (just le me know or send a pull request :D ).

 ## Get started

 Run this from the shell: